-There is real scope for power plants in marine vessels in both commercial and leisure applications to provide an effective range without the need for fossil fuel on board.
+We now know there is real scope for high demand power plants to provide effective operation without any need for fossil fuel.

-Using Auriga Energy’s Fuel Cells which power the highly successful Hydrogenesis project in Bristol harbour, we are developing the technology for use in the challenging waters of the Bristol Channel in a commercial yacht, ultimately working towards low impact, zero emissions passenger and goods transportation at sea.
+Using Auriga Energy’s Fuel Cells which power the highly successful Hydrogenesis project in Bristol harbour, North Devon Marine are developing the technology for use in the challenging waters of the Bristol Channel in a commercial yacht, ultimately working towards low impact, zero emissions passenger and goods transportation at sea.

 Hydrogen technology is;